dgowens2/CommunityAppJava/README.md

 # CommunityAppJava
-Community App is a local social networking app that we created with a Java backend and iOS frontend.
-This app is made to let you be a part of an organization and see events as well as posts associated with it.
+Community is an invitation-only social networking app with a Java back-end and iOS front-end.
+This app allows the user be invited into organizations and see events as well as posts associated with the organizations that they are a member of.

+The Java back-end is a set of web services that connect a relational Postgres database to the iOS front-end.